-21 Other winners included Kim Won-hong, Kim Jong-gak, Pak To-chun, and Hyon Chol-hae.
+Other winners included Kim Won-hong, Kim Jong-gak, Pak To-chun, and Hyon Chol-hae.
 Kim Won-hong, the new head of the SSD, and Hyon Chol-hae, Vice Minister of the People's Armed Forces, were appointed to full Politburo status.
-Kim Jong-gak, the new Minister of the People's Armed Forces, and Pak To-chun, KWP Secretary for Defense Industry, moved from alternate to full status in the Politburo.
-22 The first indication that Ri's position was in trouble came in the weeks following Kim Jongil's death.
+Kim Jong-gak, the new Minister of the MPAF, and Pak To-chun, KWP Secretary for Defense Industry, moved from alternate to full status in the Politburo.

+The first indication that Ri's position was in trouble came in the weeks following Kim Jongil's death.
 Ri figured prominently at the funeral ceremonies, walking alongside the hearse.
-However, rumors began to surface of Ri's growing appetite for power and his jaundiced view of Kim Jong-un as rumors began to surface of Ris growing appetite for power and his jaundiced view of Rim Jong-un as a viable Supreme Leader.
+However, rumors began to surface of Ri's growing appetite for power and his jaundiced view of Kim Jong-un as a viable Supreme Leader.
 Long considered an ally of Jang Song-taek, Ri was now increasingly described his removal from power to illness, did not refer to his position as Chief of the GSD.
 However, the appointment of Hyon Yong-chol to this post made it clear that Ri no longer was a member of the high command.23 Later reports suggested that Ri's dismissal was due to his opposition to the June 2012 economic measures and the transfer of various hard currency operations from the military to the Cabinet.24 This was a clear move to shift away from "Military First" (Songun) politics, which had served as the operational doctrine for the regime under Kim Jong-il.25 Rumors appeared in late 2012, indicating that Ri was currently under house arrest somewhere in North Hamgyong Province.26 by many Pyongyang-watchers as a competitor for influence over Kim Jong-un.
 Whether accurate or not, these stories spread quickly in the aftermath of the April 2012 leadership events in which Ri received no promotions, not even to the NDC, the one leadership body to which he did not belong.
 In addition, the new head of the GPB, Choe Ryong-hae, surpassed Ri in the formal rankings as he assumed key positions in the Politburo, the CMC, and the NDC.
-The GSD was no longer seen as the pre-eminent military body.
+The GSD was no longer seen as the preeminent military body.
 It now took a back seat to the organization responsible for political indoctrination and ensuring the loyalty of the armed forces.
 Ri Yong-ho, however, continued to appear in public and even participated in the annual memorial ceremony commemorating Kim-Il-sung's death on July 8, 2012.

-In November 2012, an even more surprising reshuffle occurred when Vice Marshal Kim Jong-gak was replaced as Minister of the People's Armed Forces by General Kim Kyok-sik, a Vice Chief of the GSD.
-Kim Jong-gak, while a fixture
+In November 2012, an even more surprising reshuffle occurred when Vice Marshal Kim Jong-gak was replaced as Minister of the People's Armed Forces by General Kim Kyok-sik, a vice chief of the GSD.
+Kim Jong-gak, while a fixture at

-23 General Hyon Yong-chol's rise was closely linked with Kim Jong-un's rise.
+General Hyon Yong-chol's rise was closely linked with Kim Jong-un's rise.
 He had almost no public profile before September 2010 when he was promoted, along with Kim Jong-un, to four-star general.
 He appeared on the state Funeral Committees for Kim Jong-il and Jo Myong-rok.
 At the Central Committee Plenum in March 2013, he was appointed to the Politburo as an alternate member.